 Ellie is a school administrator by day and Pathway Advisor by night, processing patient information and helping to answer straightforward queries.
 Ellie is an identical twin with Liz – another pathway advisor!

 Evie is a member of the GenderGP support staff.
-She assists with patient queries and GP letters.
-Evie is mamma to a new puppy, a jackapoo called Moretti.
+She primarily assists with new patient forms and helps out with existing patient queries.
+Evie is mamma to Moretti, a toy Jackapoo and a hamster called Horris.

 Kenya is the youngest member of GenderGP.
 She plays an invaluable supporting role to our Pathway team, helping to organise cases and manage some of the day to day admin.
 In her spare time, Kenya enjoys ballet and is currently a grade 7.

-Liz joined GenderGP two years ago.
-She works within the Pathway team in an admin role, supporting with letters to GPs and clinics and in the management of patient data.
-Liz is a keen singer and her favourite place to sing is in the shower – “due to the excellent acoustics!”
+Liz joined GenderGP over two years ago.
+She works as part of the Pathway team.
+Liz specialises in patient finance and in the management of patient data.
+She recently finished her degree in Social Science at Cardiff University and hopes to one day become a counsellor, working with young people.
+She is a keen singer and her favourite place to sing is in the shower due to the ‘excellent acoustics’, she also loves to sew and get creative in her spare time.

 Michael guides patients through the appraisal pathway, ensuring each case is complete and ready to be submitted to GenderGP’s multidisciplinary team for final review.
 He works for GenderGP part time, the rest of his time is spent studying Ethical Hacking and Cyber security.